stereum-dev/ethereum2-docker-compose/README.md

 # ethereum2-docker-compose

-This docker-compose includes all parts to run and monitor an Ethereum 2.0 staking node.
-It provides multiple `docker-compose.yaml` for different scenarios.
+Run and monitor an Ethereum 2.0 staking node.
+Provides multiple `docker-compose.yaml` for different scenarios.

 docker-compose | Description
 ---------------|-------------
 [Multiclient with Vouch & Dirk](./compose-examples/multiclient-vouch-dirk) | Using multiple beacons ([Prysm](https://github.com/prysmaticlabs/prysm), [Lighthouse](https://github.com/sigp/lighthouse), [Teku](https://github.com/ConsenSys/teku)) and [Vouch](https://github.com/attestantio/vouch) with [Dirk](https://github.com/attestantio/dirk) and monitoring
 [Prysm standalone](./compose-examples/prysm-only) | Stand-alone [Prysm](https://github.com/prysmaticlabs/prysm) fullstack node and monitoring

+## Run a node
+1. Select a docker-compose from the list above.
+2. Copy the `docker-compose.yaml` of your choice to the project's root directory (this directory).
+3. Follow the guide included with the docker-compose (`README.md` of the selected docker-compose).

 ## FAQ
 ### My `docker-compose` command doesn't work (e. g. `ERROR: Version in "./docker-compose.yaml" is unsupported.`)